mike-weiner/display-event-locations-tec/README.md

 Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress website.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.

-Once the page loads, click the edit the text within the `Tooltip Message Before Venue/Location Name` textbox.
+Once the page loads, edit the text within the `Tooltip Message Before Venue/Location Name` textbox.

-Once the you have edited the message to what you would like, click the blue `Save Changes` button.
+Once the you have edited the message, click the blue `Save Changes` button.

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display your custom message before the event's venue/location name.

-### How do I remove the phrase "Location: " that is displayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?
+### How do I remove the phrase that is displayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?

 Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress website.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.